phac-nml/irida/doc/_includes/tutorials/common/uploading-sample-files.md

 * **Upload Assembly** - Assembly files must have the extension `.fasta` or `.fna`.

 Uploading of files will begin immediately.
 A progress bar for each of the file types (sequence, assembly, and fast5 files) will be displayed with the status of the upload.
 Also, expandable panels for each of the file types will be displayed below each progress bar which can be expanded to show the files that are uploading.
-If you need to cancel an upload click the **Cancel Upload** button.  **Do not close the sample detail viewer or refresh the page as this will cancel the upload**.
+If you need to cancel an upload click the **Cancel Upload** button.  **Do not close the sample details viewer or refresh the page as this will cancel the upload**.

 ![Cancel upload]({{ site.baseurl }}/images/tutorials/common/samples/sample-detail-viewer-upload-cancel-btn.png)